lewagon/dotfiles/04-Front-End/02-CSS-components/03-Airbnb-home/README.md

 ### Relative > Absolute pattern

 Don't forget to use the **Relative > Absolute pattern** to design your card (as in Karr lecture).
-You will have also to put a background image on the card with a gradient filter (same technique as for the banner).
+The card itself should be pinned as `position: relative` and each inner element should have `position: absolute` to be placed in the right corner.
+You also have to put a background image on the card with a gradient filter, using the same technique as for the banner.

 ### [Optional] Responsive container